12 Things Every Groom Should Know Before His Wedding Night

 Pro Wedding Night Tips For Grooms

 • Watch your emotions and margins.
-Someone messed up the wedding cake?
+Someone messed the wedding cake?
 It gets cut up anyway.
-Your uncle made a silly scene in front of everyone?
-There are more important things to focus on.
+Your uncle is making a silly but uncomfortable scene in front of everyone?
+Have someone address it.
 Protect your emotions and energy at all costs.

 12. Remember, the good stuff is in the details